ulfschneider/breakdown/README.md

 fields: rank
 ```

-To change the rank for a story with sub-tasks, it´s better to cut and paste the entire story together with the sub-tasks to bring it to a new ranking place.
-Moving single lines for ranking works best for, well, single lines.
+To change the rank for a story with sub-tasks, select the story line and all sub-tasks below, then apply the same command to move all selected lines at once.

 Currently you cannot rank epics or sub-tasks, only the ranking of stories is supported.